-As an American military brat whose parents were stationed abroad, Sam learned how to adjust to being slightly out of step after spending several years in a blue-collar, rural British high school.
+As an American military brat whose parents were stationed abroad, Sam learned how to adjust to being slightly out of step.

 His time as a military brat also turned Sam into a bit of a nomad.
-After living in Australia and studying its literature and culture, he migrated on to work for AWP, MIT, Creative Nonfiction, and The Virginia Film Office.
-He also enjoyed teaching writing as an adjunct with Chatham University after he completed his degree there.
-He did not enjoy working as a giant, plush mascot for a pest control convention in Boston but, hey, sometimes you just have to pay the bills, right?
+After surviving several years in a rural British school that didn’t much like “Yanks”, he lived in Australia and studied its literature and culture, then migrated on to work for AWP, MIT, Creative Nonfiction, and The Virginia Film Office, and taught writing as an adjunct at Chatham University.
+He also worked as a giant, plush mascot for a pest control convention in Boston… Sometimes you just have to pay the bills.

-Sam can also be seen for fifteen milliseconds of fame as the door opening “Redcoat #1” on the AMC series “TURN: Washington’s Spies.”
-He’s still waiting on the call for his Emmy nomination…
+He can be briefly seen as the door opening “Redcoat #1” on the AMC series “TURN: Washington’s Spies.”
+Strangely, he never received a call for an Emmy nomination…